jayantmukho/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 - Reynolds number = 6.02E6
 - Reynolds length = 1.0 m

-Performing the simulations at a range of angles of attack allows the exploration of the various flow regimes that occur.
-At low angles of attack, the flow stays attached and the
+Although this particular case simulates flow at 15deg, the same simulation can be run at varying angles of attack.
+The results section shows results from performing the simulations at a range of angles of attack which allows the exploration of the various flow regimes that occur.
+At low angles of attack, the flow stays attached and RANS simualtions are quite accurate in predicting the flow.
+At higher angles of attack, the onset of stall causes flow seperation which leads to inaccuracies in flow predictions.
+The performance of this module in these varying conditions is showcased.

 ### Mesh Description